 “It’s always a question of what is the text trying to communicate and how do we best listen to the text so that we’re hearing faithfully what the Gospels communicate to use,” said the Rev. Paul Fromberg, rector of St. Gregory of Nyssa Episcopal Church in San Francisco, California.
 Fromberg, who prefers the term “the Judeans” in the Good Friday Gospel, also serves as chair of the Standing Commission on Liturgy and Music.

 Members of St. Mark’s in Washington contacted him when they were researching their resolution on the Holy Week lectionary.
 Though not a new issue, it’s one that deserves another look, he told ENS.
 “I’m very grateful for the Diocese of Washington in taking leadership in this,” Fromberg said.

-The Rev. Michele Morgan, rector at St. Mark’s, helped raise the issue after members of a Morning Prayer worship group asked her about it.
+The Rev. Michele Morgan, St. Mark’s rector, helped raise the issue after members of a Morning Prayer worship group asked her about it.
 Since the diocese passed its resolution, she has heard some pushback from those who see a slippery slope in adjusting the lectionary or Bible verses.
 But the meaning of the Holy Week readings shouldn’t change, she said, and the Gospel of John likely will remain central to the Good Friday liturgy.

 – David Paulsen is an editor and reporter for Episcopal News Service.
 He can be reached at email@example.com.